-Transition restrictions, subflow, loop and route activities are described in the section on transitions.
-In general, normal transition restriction may be declared at the level of the activity boundary within the surrounding process, whereas specialised flow conditions (subflow, loop, or internal route) operate "internal" to the activity (but referencing activities within the surrounding process definition).
+Transition restrictions, sub-flow, loop and route activities are described in the section on transitions.

+In general, normal transition restrictions may be declared at the level of the activity boundary within the surrounding process, whereas specialised flow conditions (sub-flow, loop, or the internal part of a route activity) operate "internal" to the activity (but may reference activities within the surrounding process definition).
 The following diagram illustrates the generic structure of an activity and the above variants.

-Figure 3-5: Activity Structures & Transition Conditions
+Figure 3-4: Activity Structures & Transition Conditions

-Where the implementation type is none, the workflow activity is manually controlled and its completion must be explicitly signalled to the workflow management system, for example using an appropriate API. call.
+Where the implementation type is NONE, the workflow activity is manually controlled and its completion must be explicitly signaled to the workflow management system, for example using an appropriate API call.
 (Such activities might typically comprise instructions to the participant to undertake a non automated task of some type and inform a supervisor when completed.)

-Application assignment is not relevant to subflow or manual activities; routing or loop controlling activities do not implement applications as such but may make reference to library procedures to invoke the routing or loop control logic.
+Application assignment is not relevant to sub-flow or manual activities; routing or loop controlling activities do not implement applications as such but may make reference to library procedures to invoke the routing or loop control logic.

 Workflow relevant data may (potentially) be referenced within any activity although its use in manual activities is undefined through the process definition.
-(It may be manipulated during process enactment via API call.)
-Where an activity is of type subflow any in-parameters passed to the called (sub-) process must have been declared as workflow relevant data within the calling process / activity definition, or have been inherited from the surrounding process model.
+Where an activity is of type sub-flow any in-parameters passed to the called (sub-) process must have been declared as workflow relevant data within the calling process / activity definition, or have been inherited from the surrounding process model.
 (Similar requirements apply to any out-parameters returned to the calling process.)
-Routing or loop controlling activities do not manipulate workflow relevant data directly, but may refer to such data within conditional expressions
+Routing or loop controlling activities do not manipulate workflow relevant data directly, but may refer to such data within conditional expressions within the join/split/loop_control logic.

-3.3.3.1 General Activity Attributes
+3.3.3.1.General Activity Attributes

 Attribute Name M/ O WPDL Keyword Data Type Description Activity Identifier M ACTIVITY IDENTIFIER Used to identify the workflow process activity.

-Attribute Name M/ O WPDL Keyword Data Type Description Activity Name О NAME STRING Text Used to identify the workflow process activity.
+Activity Name О NAME STRING Text used to identify the workflow process activity.
 Activity Description О DESCRIPTION STRING Short textual description of the activity.
 Activity Kind Description M ROUTE A "dummy" Activity IMPLEMENTATION (see below) A "regular" Activity (details and further Attributes see below) Access Restriction О RESTRICT_TO List of Identifier List if Identifiers of Workflow Relevant Data.
 Restricts access to Workflow Relevant Data to those listed.
 Transition Restrictions О (see below) (see below) Provides further restrictions and context-related semantics description of Transitions (details see below).

-Table 3-7: Attributes of Entity Workflow Process Activity
+Table 3-6: Attributes of Entity Workflow Process Activity